-[Diff Pin] 5 characters max inv_pin 5 characters max vdiff 9 characters max tdelay_typ 9 characters max tdelay_min 9 characters max tdelay max 9 characters max tdelay_max column, its value is interpreted as the tdelay_typ value.
+[Diff Pin] 5 characters max inv_pin 5 characters max 9 characters max vdiff 9 characters max tdelay_typ tdelay_min 9 characters max tdelay_max 9 characters max

+Each line must contain either four or six columns.
+If "NA" is entered in the vdiff, tdelay_typ, or tdelay_min columns, its entry is interpreted as 0 V or 0 ns.
+If "NA" appears in the tdelay_max column, its value is interpreted as the tdelay_typ value.
 When using six columns, the headers tdelay_min and tdelay_max must be listed.
-Entries for the tdelay_min column are based on minimum magnitudes; and tdelay_max column, maximum magnitudes.
+Entries for the tdelay_min column are based on minimum magnitudes; and tdelay max column, maximum magnitudes.
 One entry of vdiff, regardless of its polarity, is used for difference magnitudes.